YouunFruit/GaiasCycle/docs/features/user-pages.md

 ### Confirmed Sections and Key Features:

 1. **Navigation Bar**: Links to Dashboard, Stats, Settings, and Profile.
 Includes Gaia's Cycle logo for easy navigation.
-2. **Welcome Message**: A friendly introduction with a clear CTA to sign up or log in.
-3. **Key Features Overview**: Highlights waste tracking, sustainability insights, and personal stats with linked details.
+2. **Key Features Overview**: Highlights waste tracking, sustainability insights, and personal stats with linked details.
-4. **Updates/News Section**: Dynamic section displaying relevant updates, news, or tips.
+3. **Updates Section**: Dynamic section displaying relevant facts and information.
-5. **Footer**: Includes links to Privacy Policy, Terms of Service, Support, and Social Media channels.
+4. **Footer**: Includes links to Privacy Policy, Terms of Service, Support, and Social Media channels.

 This structure ensures that users have a welcoming, informative, and easy-to-navigate homepage, providing all the essentials to get started with Gaia's Cycle.